woodpecker-ci/woodpecker/docs/docs/30-administration/15-agent-config.md

 ### Using system token

-A _system token_ is a token that is used system-wide, e. g. when you set the same token in `WOODPECKER_AGENT_SECRET` on both the server and the agents.
+A _system token_ is a token that is used system-wide, e.g. when you set the same token in `WOODPECKER_AGENT_SECRET` on both the server and the agents.

 In that case registration process would be as following:

-1. The first time the agent communicates with the server it is using the system token
+1. The first time the agent communicates with the server, it is using the system token
-1. The server registers the agent in its database if not done before and generates a unique ID which is then send back to the agent
+1. The server registers the agent in its database if not done before and generates a unique ID which is then sent back to the agent
 1. The agent stores the received ID in a file (configured by `WOODPECKER_AGENT_CONFIG_FILE`)
-1. At the following startups the agent uses the system token **and** its received ID to identify itself to the server
+1. At the following startups, the agent uses the system token **and** its received ID to identify itself to the server

 ### Using agent token